ErikSwan/scheduleCompare/README.md

 For prospective employers and other interested parties:
 This project is old, outdated, and to be quite honest, coded with the grace of a socially awkward penguin trying to run a marathon (read: really, really poorly).
 I wrote it very quickly several years ago while I was still in high school.

 If I still had a use for the project, I would go back and re-build it from the ground up using something sensible and modern, like Ruby on Rails, Django, or at the very least an MVC approach with OO PHP.
-I’m leaving it available in case anyone wants to take a look (and it is pretty cool from the front-end), but let it be known that I am well aware that it violates pretty much every programming practice in the book.
+I’m leaving it available in case anyone wants to take a look (and it is pretty cool from the front-end), but let it be known that I am well aware that it violates pretty much every programming best practice in the book.
 With that said, the original content of the readme follows...

 ## Readme
 This is the first release of scheduleCompare, a PHP-based web application that allows students to compare school schedules quickly and easily.